Multilevel Motion Planning: A Fiber Bundle Formulation

 To prove those properties, we use two methods.
 First, we state three assumptions on the importance function and the datastructures, which we use to establish that restriction sampling is dense.
-Second, we argue that the bundle algorithms, when using restriction sampling, inherit all properties from their single-level counterpart.
+Second, we argue that the bundle algorithms, when using restriction sampling, inherit the PC and AO properties from their single-level counterpart.